redhat-developer/design-manual/pages/assemblies/cta-form.md

 title: CTA form
 permalink: /assemblies/cta-form
-intro_paragraph: This assembly inserts an Eloqua form into the page that acts as a developes program signup.
+intro_paragraph: This assembly inserts an Eloqua form into the page that acts as a developers program signup.
 Users must enter their first and last names and their work email address.
 A title field and a WYSIWYG is available as well to add content above the Eloqua form if necessary.
 This form is not inline with content.